Kickball Rules

 • Any pitch that crosses the strike zone that is not kicked by a kicker.

-• If the ball touches any part of the plate of the strike zone, it is a strike
+• If the ball touches any part of the home plate or guiding plates, it is a strike unless the pitch had not previously touched the ground.

 • Any pitch that a kicker attempts to kick, and misses.